Animals With Rabies: 10 Animals That Can Contract Rabies

 by flowcomm is licensed under CC BY 2.0

-Red pandas are not commonly associated with Rabies, but they are among the animals with Rabies that can transmit the disease to humans.
+Red pandas are not commonly associated with Rabies, but they are among the animals with the disease that can transmit it to humans.

 While these adorable creatures are not known for aggressive behavior, they may display symptoms of the diseases, such as lethargy, drooling, and difficulty walking.